Justine Baltazar

-Justine Baltazar (born February 19, 1997) is a Filipino professional basketball player for the Pampanga G Lanterns of the Pilipinas Super League.
+Justine Sagaya Baltazar (born February 19, 1997), nicknamed "Balti", is a Filipino professional basketball player for the Converge FiberXers of the Philippine Basketball Association (PBA).
 He is listed at 6 feet 9 ½ inches (2.07 m).

+Baltazar played his college career with the De La Salle Green Archers and had a short stint with the San Juan Knights of the MPBL.
+In 2022, he would make his professional debut with the Pampanga Delta before moving to Japan's B.League to play for the Hiroshima Dragonflies.

+In 2023, Baltazar returned to domestic basketball to once again play for his hometown, this time with the Pampanga Giant Lanterns in both the Pilipinas Super League (PSL) and later the Maharlika Pilipinas Basketball League (MPBL).
+During his stint with the Giant Lanterns, he won numerous accolades, including three championships, three finals MVPs, and two season MVPs across both leagues.
+He became the first player in the MPBL to win two finals MVPs and season MVPs, where he won in both 2023 and 2024.

+He would later be selected first overall by the Converge FiberXers during the PBA season 49 draft in 2024.
+He was also selected to three UAAP Mythical Teams while playing for De La Salle.

 Early life and education

 Baltazar was born on February 19, 1997 in Mabalacat, Pampanga.
 He moved to Metro Manila in 2012 to attend the Nazareth School of National University.
 In college, he attended De La Salle University.

 High school and college career

 Baltazar played in the University Athletic Association of the Philippines (UAAP) in high school and college.
 In the juniors' (high school) division he played for the Nazareth School of National University Bullpups.
 Baltazar led the team to a runner-up finish in UAAP Season 77 in 2015 and to the title in UAAP Season 78 in 2016.
 He later transferred to De La Salle University to play for the De La Salle Green Archers, also of the UAAP, for college.